Mark-MDO47/SnowGlobe-TFT-Gizmo/GO_BIG.md

 Maybe I will make **mdo_big_round_ornament** not write all the pixels that are not actually on the round display to speed things up.
 But first let's get it working, then we can optimize.

+From a visual standpoint, the snow stops moving momentarily and then the image wipes across in about 2 to 3 seconds.
+Seems to work fine.

+On the other hand, the snow movement is definitely jerky compared to the TFT-Gizmo version.

 ### Memory
 [Top](#go-big "Top")<br>
 I am creating the list ([]) img_565 early on and keeping it in scope so we don't fragment RAM by allocating/deallocating it over and over.
 - This retains the 16-bit pixel information of the current background image.
 That will be a handy thing to have around as we move the snow sprites around.
+- This seems to be working - see below.

 ### 01 - Test of Memory Usage Robustness
 [Top](#go-big "Top")<br>
 My hope is that by starting with this code which is closer to the metal, I can avoid the memory problems I had with the TFT-Gizmo version.
-The problem is my lack of background knowledge in the display routines used.
+- The problem with debugging the TFT-Gizmo version is my lack of background knowledge in the display routines used.
 I was just using a shotgun approach to debug it.
 Admittedly I did find some issues and got it to last through 5 background changes instead of 2, but eventually I just used the reboot option.

 With **mdo_qualia_paint** I had never noticed this issue.
 However, the background switches were manually invoked and I had never tested the limits to see if there was a latent problem.

 The file **01_RobustnessTest.py** (an early version of mdo_big_round_ornament.py) changes the background every 10 seconds.
 I ran it for 20 hours and it was still going without a problem.

+Now that it is hanging on the tree with snow falling I have not yet seen any indication of a memory problem or other crashing issue.

 ## Parts List
 [Top](#go-big "Top")<br>